The Scenic Route - Lima to Buenos Aires

 Imagine an entire month (30 days, to be exact) to explore the very best highlights and cultures of Peru, Bolivia, Chile and Argentina.
 Visit the ancient site of Machu Picchu, learn from locals at Lake Titicaca, drive across the white desert in Bolivia, get active in Pucon, and experience life at a genuine gaucho ranch in Bariloche.
 Don’t just see a part of South America; cover a massive and adventurous portion of it over a month that’ll change your life.

-Sacred Valley and Ollantaytambo ruins guided tour with visit to a G Adventures-supported women’s weaving project (full-day).
-Lunch at the G Adventures-supported Sacred Valley Community Restaurant in Huchuy Qosco, an indigenous village.
+Hands-On: Santiago Region Winery Tour, Santiago.
+Sacred Valley guided tour.
+Pottery making demonstration.
 Train to Machu Picchu.
 Machu Picchu guided tour.
 Floating islands of Uros visit.
 Lake Titicaca guided tour.
 4×4 excursion to the Uyuni Salt Flats (3 days), tour of Valley of the Moon (San Pedro de Atacama).
-Visit to a winery and wine tasting.
 City tour of Santiago.
 Driving tour through the Seven Lakes district.
 Estancia visit and barbecue lunch (full-day).
 Local flights.
 All transport between destinations and to/from included activities.

 Get awestruck at Machu Picchu, explore the markets in Bolivia, cross the Uyuni Salt Flats and mountain wilderness by 4×4, hit the coast and explore Valparaiso, raft and hike in Pucón, act like a gaucho in the countryside of Argentina, eat and drink in Buenos Aires